BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 brother Nahor; 22:21 Huz his firstborn, and Buz his brother, and Kemuel the father of Aram, 22:22 And Chesed, and Hazo, and Pildash, and Jidlaph, and Bethuel.

+22:23 And Bethuel begat Rebekah: these eight Milcah did bear to Nahor, Abraham's brother.

+22:24 And his concubine, whose name was Reumah, she bare also Tebah, and Gaham, and Thahash, and Maachah.
 ## The Book of Psalms

 	Psalm 01